 The "Real" Goods on the December Durable Goods Data

-Earlier today the Census Bureau posted the Advance Report on December Durable Goods New Orders.
+Last week, the Census Bureau posted the Advance Report on the latest Durable Goods New Orders.
 This series dates from 1992 and is not adjusted for either population growth or inflation.

 Let's now review Durable Goods data with two adjustments.
 In the charts below the gray line shows the goods orders divided by the Census Bureau's monthly population data, giving us durable goods orders per capita.
 The blue line goes a step further and adjusts for inflation based on the Producer Price Index for All Commodities, chained in today's dollar value.
 This gives us the "real" durable goods orders per capita and thus a more accurate historical context in which to evaluate the conventional reports on the nominal monthly data.